+d.
 NIGP Competency Model

 The National Institute for Government Procurement (NIGP) has adopted the competence model established by the Universal Public Procurement Certification Council (UPPCC).
-The UPPCC is an independent entity formed to govern and administer the universal procurement certification programs, specifically the Certified Public Procurement Officer (CPPO) and Certified Professional Public Buyer (CPPB) certifications (UPPCC.
-2019).
-The CPPO and CPPB programs have been adopted by various public procurement professional associations such as NIGP The Institute for Public Procurement, National Association of State Procurement Officers (NASPO), California Association of Public Procurement Officials (CAPPO), and the Florida Association of Public Procurement Officials (FAPPO).
+The UPPCC is an independent entity formed to govern and administer the universal procurement certification programs, specifically the Certified Public Procurement Officer (CPPO) and Certified Professional Public Buyer (CPPB) certifications (UPPCC, 2019).
+The CPPO and CPPB programs have been adopted by various public procurement professional associations such as NIGP, The Institute for Public Procurement, National Association of State Procurement Officers (NASPO), California Association of Public Procurement Officials (CAPPO), and the Florida Association of Public Procurement Officials (FAPPO).
 The UPPCC has established a body of knowledge (BOK) that governs the skills and competencies needed for the public procurement profession.
-The BOK was the result of a job task analysis conducted to ensure that the certification exams maintain alignment with the critical skills and knowledge needed for the public procurement profession.
-The job task analysis process provides assurance that individuals designated by a UPPCC certification possess an essential common body of public procurement knowledge that is objectively assessed and validated by the profession (UPPCC, 2019).
+The BOK was developed as a result of a job task analysis, which provided assurance that UPPCC certified professionals possess an essential common body of knowledge that is objectively assessed and validated by the profession (UPPCC, 2019).

-The current UPPCC Body of Knowledge consists of 87 total knowledge statements common to both CPPO and CPPB certifications.
-The CPPO and CPPB competencies are similar, but differ in how the knowledge is used in both the performance of tasks and the skill level needed.
-Therefore, the UPPCC developed a BOK for each certification.
-Both BOKs consist of the following six domain areas: Procurement Administration, Sourcing, Negotiation Process, Contract Administration, Supply Management, and Strategic Procurement Planning.
-The domain areas consist of 87 common knowledge statements and associated job tasks/responsibilities.
-The CPPO BOK contains 68 related job tasks/responsibilities and the CPPB BOK contains 61 related job tasks/responsibilities.
-Appendix E reflects the UPPCC competence model for the CPPO certification (UPPCC, 2019).
+The current UPPCC BOK consists of 87 total knowledge statements common to both CPPO and CPPB certifications.
+Although the CPPO and CPPB competencies are similar, they do differ in how the knowledge is used in terms of the performance of tasks and the skill level needed.
+The UPPCC developed a BOK for each certification.
+Both BOKs consist of the following six areas: Procurement Administration, Sourcing, Negotiation Process, Contract Administration, Supply Management, and Strategic Procurement Planning.
+The areas consist of 87 common knowledge statements and associated job tasks/responsibilities.
+The CPPO BOK contains 68 related job tasks/responsibilities, and the CPPB BOK contains 61 related job tasks/responsibilities.
+Appendix 5 reflects the UPPCC competence model for the CPPO certification (UPPCC, 2019).

 Now that we have discussed the DoD competency model (which is identical to the FAI competency model), the NCMA CMBOK, and the UPPCC body of knowledge, we present a comparative analysis of these competency models to identify any similarities and differences among the models.
-Because the DoD and FAI use the same competency model, the analysis will specifically focus on the DoD, NCMA, and the UPPCC competency models.
+Because the DoD and FAI use the same competency model, the analysis focuses on the DoD, NCMA and the UPPCC competency models.

-4. Comparative Analysis of Contracting Competency Models
+Comparative Analysis of Contracting Competency Models

-The comparative analysis of the contracting competency models will focus on three major areas: structure of competency model, scope of competencies, and supporting documentation.
+The comparative analysis of the contracting competency models focuses on three major areas: structure of competency model, scope of competencies, and supporting documentation.

-Structure of Competency Model
+a.
+Structure of Competency Model.
 The three competency models differ in terms of how they are structured.
 In this analysis, structure refers to how the competencies are constructed, aligned, and related to each other.

-The DoD/FAI competency model's structure (see Appendix A) reflects a mix of contract life cycle phases (Pre-Award and Award, Develop and/or Negotiate Positions, Contract Administration, and Contract Termination), specific procurement areas (Small Business-Socioeconomic Programs, Contracting in a Contingent and/or Combat Environment), and a collection of general competency areas (Other Competencies, Professional Competency).
+The DoD/FAI competency model's structure (see Appendix 1) reflects a mix of contract life-cycle phases (Pre-Award and Award, Develop and/or Negotiate Positions, Contract Administration, and Contract Termination), specific procurement areas (Small Business-Socioeconomic Programs, Contracting in a Contingent and/or Combat Environment), and a collection of general competency areas (Other Competencies, Professional Competency).
 Each unit of competence (11 total) is broken down into individual competencies (38 total), which are then broken down into elements (62 total).
 Other than this hierarchical relationship between units, competencies, and elements, there is no logical relationship among the competence units.
-For example, the DoD/FAI model combines both pre-award and award contract life cycle phases into one competency and divides the post-award life cycle phase into two separate competency units of contract administration and contract terminations.
-As reflected in Appendix A, the units of competence are not structured in any logical arrangement other than just a listing of units of competence.
+For example, the DoD/FAI model combines both Pre-Award and Award contract life-cycle phases into one competency and divides the Post-Award life-cycle phase into two separate competency units of contract administration and contract terminations.
+As reflected in Appendix 1, the units of competence are not structured in any logical arrangement other than just a listing of units of competence.